What You’ll Learn 🎯

 Force window

-The response signals will always use a Window length of 100 % of the FFT block length T.
+The response signals will always use a window length of 100% of the FFT block length T.

 Force + exponential window

-‘Force + Exponential’ is commonly used for impact testing since it both reduces noise on the excitation and response channels, and keeps equal decay ratios between excitation and response channels inside the defined Window length, which avoids the need for additional window corrections.
+The Force + Exponential window is commonly used for impact testing because it reduces noise in both excitation and response channels.
+Additionally, it ensures equal decay ratios between the excitation and response signals within the defined Window length, eliminating the need for further window correction.

 Averaging of spectra